federicoVisi/GIMLeT/README.md

 ## Acknowledgements and history

-The project was initiated as a collaboration between Federico Visi and HfMT Hamburg, Germany within the framwork of the _KiSS: Kinetics in Sound and Space_ project.
+The project was initiated as a collaboration between Federico Visi and HfMT Hamburg, Germany within the framework of the _KiSS: Kinetics in Sound and Space_ project.

 `gimlet.mangle` is based on a synth design by Atau Tanaka.
 The data recorder in `gimlet.ml.ann` is based on a design by Michael Zbyszyński.